Posted by @MultCloud

 It is available to sync files between Google Drive and Dropbox using download and upload features.
 However, the whole process can be energy-consuming and time-wasting.
 You cannot close the page until the process is complete and the most important one is that the time it takes depends on the Internet.
 So is there any tool that has the feature to bypass above situations?

-Here a FREE web-based cloud storage drive manager, MultCloud, is highly recommended, which enable you to sync clouds covering Google Drive, Dropbox, OneDrive, Box and so on.
+Here a FREE web-based cloud storage manager, MultCloud, is highly recommended, which enables you to sync files across clouds directly without downloading and uploading.
+Currently, it covers more than 30 leading clouds, which could help you manage multiple cloud accounts in one platform and sync files from one cloud to another in one click.
 Then, have a closer look at how to backup Google Drive to Dropbox using MultCloud.

 Step 1.
 Create a MultCloud account freely and Sign in.
 If you already have a MultCloud account, you can directly click “Sign in”.